Band-tailed pigeon: Distribution and habitat

 Unlike the majority of other birds, band-tailed pigeons roam throughout the year, not having a single home range.
 However, they are usually found at higher elevations, in coniferous forests, oak woodlands, and scrublands.
-It ranges from British Columbia, Washington, Oregon, California, and southern Arizona south in higher elevations through Mexico and Central America to northern Argentina.
-It lives primarily in damp forests and conifer-oak woodlands of the Western Mountains and coast.
+It ranges from British Columbia, Washington, Oregon, California, and southern Arizona south in higher elevations through Mexico and Central America and down the Andes to northern Argentina.
+It lives primarily in damp forests and conifer-oak woodlands of the western mountains and coasts.

-Band-tailed pigeons are nomadic feeders, changing their diet along the seasons, and will travel up to three miles away from their nests to feed.
+Band-tailed pigeons are nomadic feeders, changing their diet along the seasons, and will travel up to 5 km away from their nests to feed.

-As forest birds, they feed both off the floor and from the trees.
+As forest birds, they feed from the floor and from trees.
 Their diets are centered on acorns, though they will also feed on berries, seeds, flowers, leaves, and even insects.
-Though, in times of food scarcity, they move closer to urban areas, being found in the suburbs, in forested parks, orchards, and even backyards.
+In times of food scarcity, they move closer to urban areas, being found in the suburbs, in forested parks, orchards, and even backyards.

 Conservation

-According to the North American Breeding Survey, the population of band-tailed pigeons has declined at an average rate of 2% every year since 1968–primarily due to deforestation.
-Forest management, a practice that is supposed to promote forests’ environmental, economic, and social goals, can harm the band-tailed pigeons due to its suppression of shrubs and hardwood growth.
+According to the North American Breeding Survey, the population of band-tailed pigeons in North America has declined at an average rate of 2% every year since 1968, primarily due to deforestation.
+Forest management, a practice that is supposed to promote forest environmental, economic, and social goals, can harm the band-tailed pigeons due to its suppression of shrubs and hardwood growth.
 While forest management can help these birds in terms of nesting habitats, they rely heavily on hardwoods and fruit and nut producing shrubs for food during breeding seasons.

-In California, agriculture and urban sprawl–the expansion of low-density housing developments–lead to significant declines in valley and blue oak woodland habitats.
-These areas that are being humanly modified are crucial for band-tailed pigeons in the winter, being a major area of acorn mast for food.
+In California, agriculture and urban sprawl (the expansion of low-density housing developments) lead to significant declines in valley and blue oak woodland habitats.
+While humans modify these important habitat, band-tailed pigeons rely on them during winter as a source of food in the form of acorn mast.

 Band-tailed pigeons typically produce one egg per nesting attempt, factoring into its declining population.

-The avian Trichomonosis disease, caused by the protozoan parasite Trichomonas gallinae, is a major concern to the band-tailed pigeons and has killed thousands of these birds during winter seasons.
-Several organizations actively monitor harvested birds for the presence of disease causing protozoa.
+Avian trichomonosis, caused by the protozoan parasite Trichomonas gallinae, is a major concern to the band-tailed pigeons and has killed thousands of these birds during winter seasons.
+Several organizations actively monitor harvested birds for the presence of these disease causing protozoa.
+This disease is particularly prevalent in populations that have adapted to use suburban habitats, where they come into contact with introduced feral pigeons which carry the disease.

+Hunting is also a problem for the species, causing declines in some areas.